 See: Current GIC rates

 The EQ Bank Savings Plus account is their highest interest account that allows for 2 withdrawals a month with no monthly fee.

-The interest rate of their Savings Plus account is:
+The interest rate of their Savings Plus (up to a balance of $200,000) account is:

 Account, e-transfer and transaction fees

 - No monthly fee

 - Free transfers between your linked accounts at other banks

 - No inactive/dormant account charge (unclaimed balance for 10 years is transferred to Bank of Canada)

 - Paper statements not available